<?xml version="1.0" encoding="utf-8"?>

 &lt;a href="https://github.com/sefk/sefk.github.io/commit/4a91a57dc965b1e77c05fafbc05fa14f1a293c7f"&gt;Gemini&lt;/a&gt; and &lt;a href="https://github.com/sefk/sefk.github.io/commit/78cee0789d98677c5298df543e895d7e2002ff72"&gt;Claude&lt;/a&gt;.
 They're pretty similar.
 I asked both to save

-their work in a &lt;code&gt;migration_scripts&lt;/code&gt; subdirectory, including a it's own summary
+their work in a &lt;code&gt;migration_scripts&lt;/code&gt; subdirectory, including its own summary

 of the work and full log.&lt;/p&gt;